Bronze chemical etching is a great process for robust, metal-on-metal contact parts.

-Bonze is a ductile alloy that consists primarily of Copper in addition to other metals such as Aluminum, Manganese, Nickel, or Zinc.
-Non-metals, such as arsenic, phosphorous, and silicon, are also sometimes added.
+It is a ductile alloy that consists primarily of Copper and Tin.
+It can also include other elements such as Aluminum, Manganese, Nickel, Zinc, Arsenic, Phosphorous, and Silicon.

 Fotofab’s chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses a strong caustic chemical to cut out unprotected parts of a metal surface to create a design or image to your project’s specifications.